DroneTales/VideoDoorbell/README.md

 },
 ```

-Now add the following line right before **videoConfig**:
+Now add the following line right before *videoConfig*:

 `"doorbell": true,`

-**Do not forget to provide correct MQTT broker user name and password in the firmware**.
+**Do not forget to provide the correct MQTT broker username and password in the firmware.**.

 DONE.

 ## Support the author

-If you like what I am doing you can support me using one of the link below:
+If you like what I am doing, you can support me using one of the links below:

 **BuyMeACoffee**: https://buymeacoffee.com/dronetales
 **Boosty**: https://boosty.to/drone_tales/donate